 7. Car Title Loans for Bad Credit

-If you have bad credit, car title loans are usually one option borrowers can qualify for, if they own a vehicle.
-While they may seem like a good alternative for borrowers, they can be quite costly.
+If you have bad credit, car title loans are usually one option borrowers can apply for, if they own a vehicle.
+While they may seem like a good alternative for borrowers, getting one can be quite costly.
 A high interest rate, origination fee, and other charges make these loans quite expensive.
 They’re also secured, meaning you must offer collateral to be approved, as opposed to unsecured options that only require a promise to repay.

 The fact that borrowers offer the titles of their vehicles as collateral for the loan makes lenders more willing to offer the loan.
 These types of bad credit loans normally have a specific repayment period of 30 days or less, and the amount is often equal to about 25% to 50% of the current value of the car used as collateral.